-We have use of our own observatory at High Top, Flaunden.
+We have use of our own observatory for stargazing at High Top, Flaunden.

 Other instruments are also in regular use at High Top, as well as a clubhouse where members meet on Saturday evenings for observing sessions.